jenkinsci/dependency-track-plugin/README.md

 ![job configuration](docs/images/jenkins-job-publish.png)

 **Dependency-Track project**: Specifies the unique project ID to upload SBOM to.
-This dropdown will be automatically populated with a list of projects.
+This dropdown will be automatically populated with a list of active projects.

 **Dependency-Track project name**: Specifies the name of the project for automatic creation of project during the upload process.
 This is an alternative to specifying the unique ID.
 It must be used together with a project version.
 Only avaible if "Auto Create projects" is enabled.
 The use of environment variables in the form `${VARIABLE}` is supported here.